Azure Kubernetes Service (AKS)

-Easily migrate existing application to container(s) and run within the Azure managed Kubernetes service (AKS).
-Control access via integration with Azure Active Directory and access SLA-backed Azure Services such as Azure Database for MySQL using OSBA (Open Service Broker for Azure) for your data needs.
+Easily migrate an application to container(s) and run it within AKS.
+Control access via integration with Azure Active Directory and access SLA-backed Azure services, such as Azure Database for MySQL, using Open Service Broker for Azure for your data needs.

-- 1 User converts existing application to container(s) & publishes container image(s)to the Azure Container Registry
+- 1 Convert your application to container(s) and publish container image(s) to Azure Container Registry.

 - 2 Using Azure Portal or command line, user deploys containers to AKS cluster

-- 3 Azure Active Directory is used to control access to AKS resources
+- 3 Use Azure Active Directory to control access to AKS resources.

-- 4 Easily access SLA-backed Azure Services such as Azure Database for MySQL using OSBA (Open Service Broker for Azure)
+- 4 Easily access SLA-backed Azure services, such as Azure Database for MySQL, using Open Service Broker for Azure.

-- 5 Optionally, AKS can be deployed with a VNET virtual network
+- 5 Optionally, deploy AKS with a VNET virtual network.

-Use AKS to simplify the deployment and management of microservices based architecture.
-AKS streamlines horizontal scaling, self-healing, load balancing, secret management.
+Use AKS to streamline horizontal scaling, self-healing, load balancing and secret management.

-- 1 Developer uses IDE such as Visual Studio to commit changes to GitHub
+- 1 Use an IDE, such as Visual Studio, to commit changes to GitHub.

 - 2 GitHub triggers a new build on Azure DevOps

 - 3 Azure DevOps packages microservices as containers and pushes them to the Azure Container Registry